-2.2.2 Alternative 2: Amend the Hawaii and Pacific Pelagics FEPs to prohibit commercial fishing in the NWHI MEA, codify the MEA boundary, and promulgate federal permits and catch reporting for non-commercial fishing within the NWHI Monument Expansion Area.
+2.2.2 Alternative 2: Amend the Hawaii and Pacific Pelagics FEPs to prohibit commercial fishing in the NWHI MEA and codify the MEA boundary.

 Under Alternative 2, the Council would amend the Hawaii and Pacific Pelagics FEPs and NMFS would promulgate new regulations at 50 CFR Part 665 to codify the boundaries of the MEA and implement the prohibition on commercial fishing in the MEA.